paynow/docs/docs/shopify.md

 ![Shopify Logo](assets/shopify_logo_whitebg.svg)

 If you would like to integrate Shopify with Paynow please contact us before setting up your store.
-Send us an email at xxx@paynow.co.zw
+Send us an email at sales@paynow.co.zw